 Google Analytics.
 Our Site uses Google Analytics, a web analysis service of Google, Inc., 1600 Amphitheatre Parkway, Mountain View, CA 94043 USA, www.google.com (“Google Analytics” or “Google”).
 Google Analytics employs cookies that are stored to your computer in order to facilitate an analysis of your use of the Site.
 The information generated by these cookies, such as time, place and frequency of your visits to our Site, including your IP address, is transmitted to Google’s location in the US and stored there.
 Google uses this information to analyze your use of our Site, to compile reports for us on internet activity and to provide other services relating to our Site.
 Google Analytics also offers a deactivation add-on for most current browsers that provides you with more control over what data Google can collect on websites you access.
 You can find additional information on how to install the browser add-on referenced above at the following link: https://tools.google.com/dlpage/gaoptout?hl=en.

-This site is not intended for use by children under the age of 16.
+This site is not intended for use by children (under the age of 13 in the US or 16, if you live in the EEA).
 In light of Article 8 of the GDPR, we have a parental consent form in place that the holder of parental responsibility needs to fill if the child is under the age of 16 years.
 Under Article 8(2), we make “reasonable efforts” to verify that consent has been given or authorized by the holder of parental responsibility.
 We also want to let the child know that he or she has a right to withdraw that consent once they are competent to make such a decision.